stone-age-io/iot-ui/README.md

 # IoT Platform Management UI

 This is the frontend web application for managing an IoT platform focused on physical access control and building automation.
-The UI provides intuitive interfaces for managing edge installations, locations, devices, and messaging system access.
+The UI provides intuitive interfaces for managing edge installations, locations, devices, messaging system access, and type definitions.

 ## Overview